josephcf166/josephcf166.github.io/projects/Sketch to HTML code.md

   - CSS
   - Docker
   - PostgreSQL
-summary: "A platform where users could upload a sketch of a webpage layout, and the system would generate working HTML and CSS code based on the visual input. containerised with Docker"
+summary: "A platform where users could upload a sketch of a webpage layout, and the system would generate working HTML and CSS code based on the visual input.
+Containerised with Docker."
 projecturl: https://github.com/josephcf166/DoodleCode
 ---